-At MyPass Global, Data Governance and Information Security are paramount to us and our customers.
+At MyPass Global, Data Governance and Information Security are important to us and our customers.

 That is why we (MyPass Global, MyPass Inc, MyPass Australia Pty Ltd and all of our corporate affiliates) have put together this Privacy Policy.